What Is Topic Clusters? SEO Glossary

 Differentiate cluster pages clearly.
 Each cluster page should target a distinct keyword and provide unique value.
 If two pages seem too similar, merge them.

 Use descriptive anchor text for internal links.
 When linking from a cluster page to the pillar, use anchor text that describes the pillar topic.
-Avoid generic phrases like "click here" or "read more."
+Google's link guidance says good anchor text is "descriptive, reasonably concise, and relevant to the page that it's on and to the page it links to," and it specifically cautions against generic anchors like "click here" or "read more."

 Publish clusters together when possible.
 Launching a pillar page with five or more cluster pages at once gives Google a complete picture of your topical coverage immediately.
 This is more effective than publishing one article per month and hoping the connection becomes clear over time.